Genaios/IberAuTexTification/README.md

 ## 📢 Anouncements

+**The test dataset has been released!** Please, refer to the [data section of the webpage](https://sites.google.com/view/iberautextification/data) and request the [test dataset through Zenodo](https://zenodo.org/records/11034382).

 **The training dataset has been released!** Please, refer to the [data section of the webpage](https://sites.google.com/view/iberautextification/data) to know more about the registration, and request the [training dataset through Zenodo](https://zenodo.org/records/10853560).

 ## 🛠️ Subtasks